Experiment design for controlled partially observed fractional diffusion process: Introduction

 Over the last decades the experiment design has been given a great deal of interest from the early statistics literature (see \textit{e.g.} \cite{kiefer, wald, whittele}) as well as in the engineering literature (see \textit{e.g.} \cite{gevers,goodwin3,goodwin}).

-The main goal for the problem of the experiment design consists on a two-step procedure: find the energy constraint of the input which can maximize the Fisher information and fix an adaptive estimator under this input.
+The experiment design consists two problem or two procedure: the first is to find the energy constraint of the input which can maximize the Fisher information.
+The second problem is under this input how to find an adaptive estimator.
 In this area, there are several approaches like sequential design and Bayesian design (see \textit{e.g.} \cite{goodwin, Lev, Meh} and the references therein).

 We will also find some works which concern on the partially observed models such as \cite{Aoki, Levin, Meh, Meh2, Oss}, where linear signal - observation model perturbed by the white noise has been considered.